soilah/Nextcloud-auto-installer/README.md

 <p>Run the script uninstall_nextcloud.sh.
 It will delete ** <b>EVERYTHING</b> **, meaning that the database and user will be dropped, as well as the nextcloud folder <b>WITH THE DATA</b>.</p>

 ### TO DO LIST
+- Add suppor to install nextloud with https (without proxy with domain name)
 - Add option to install the data to different directory than the default.
 - Add options to keep database data?, or data folder after unistall.
 - Add function to check if previous parts from previous installation exists (data folder,...)